A Joint Venture of Providence Healthcare, St. Joseph’s Health Centre and St. Michael’s Hospital

 - Public Participation in Priority Setting: An Ethical Perspective

-- Artifical Nutrition and Hydration at the End of Life
+- Artificial Nutrition and Hydration at the End of Life

 - Restraints: ‘Let Me Be Free’

-- June 2008: When to (and Why) Call the OPGT for Treatment Decisions
+- When to (and Why) call the OPGT for Treatment Decisions

 - This Won’t Hurt a Bit: The Ethics of Promising Pain Relief